Singaporean Mandarin Database

 RELATED INFORMATION

-- In Singapore, people have also directly translated the term “吃蛇” into the Malay term makan ular and the English term “eat snake”, which are used in daily conversations.
+- In Singapore, the term “吃蛇” is literally translated into English as “eat snake”, which is used in daily conversations.